thegetty/quire-docs/content/documentation/for-developers.md

 ### `q-figure`

-*Inserts a formatted figure image, label, caption and credit line.
+Inserts a formatted figure image, label, caption and credit line.
 If using a `data/figures.yml` file, only an `id` parameter is required for this shortcode.
 If other values supplied directly in the shortcode they will override any corresponding values in the `data/figures.yml`.
-See [Figure Images](/guide/figure-images/) and [Figure YAML](/api-docs/yaml#figure).*
+See [*Figure Images*](/documentation/figure-images/) and [`figure_list`](#figure_list) above.

 `{{</* q-figure id="" src="" label="" caption="" credit="" alt="" class="" */>}}`